chachamp/authentication/README.md

 - Change password system ( coming soon )

 # Details
-- Can look data structure of system in file.xlsx
+- Can look data structure of system in ZorkaAuthSpec-V.2.xlsx

 # Architecture
 - Can look picture architect on directory -> Architecture